oceanwp/ocean-extra/readme.txt

 = 1.6.6 =
 - Fixed: Security issue - If $_REQUEST['_wpnonce'] is not set, it won't be checked.
-- Fixed: Remove filter for 5 star rating from review link.
+- Fixed: Remove  5-star rating filter from review link.
+- Fixed: PHP 7.4 notice 'Trying to access array offset on value of type bool' in ocean-extra file.
 - Updated: Freemius version.

 = 1.6.5 =
-- Fixed: Data saving error - about me widget.
+- Fixed: Data saving error - About Me widget.
-- Removed: All affiliate links has been removed.
+- Removed: All affiliate links have been removed.

 = 1.6.4 =
 - Fixed: Missing Dependencies script 'butterbean'